ylikx/forpy/README.md

 It provides datastructures such as list, dict, tuple and interoperability of arrays using numpy.
 With forpy you can even import Python modules in Fortran.
-Simply use your own or third-party Python modules for tasks that you don't want to do in Fortran.
-For example: plot with matplotlib or use scientific functions from scipy.
+Simply use your own or third-party Python modules for tasks that you can easily do in Python.
+For example: plot with matplotlib or use scientific functions from scipy or numpy.

 Forpy also works to other way around: You can write Python modules entirely in Fortran (extending Python with Fortran - "Fortran in Python").